JBShady/COD5-Remastered/README.md

 #### FG42
 * Updated viewmodels to look more complete when playing on higher FOVs
 * (Upgraded) Receives telescopic scope attachment and updated model to add silver texturing to the metal gaps
+* (Upgraded) With scope, weapon is slightly easier to handle with slightly better accuracy aimed down sights

 #### Browning M1919
 * Name rearranged to M1919 Browning for historical accuracy